bomberjam-2019/bomberjam-starters/javascript/README.md

 In a bot folder, you should find 4 files:
 - ``index.js``: In here, you export the properties stated above from your other files.
-- ``bot.js``: You won't need to edit this file unless you do some real fancy stuff.
-It exports ``newBot``.
-The bot class itself requires 2 functions: ``init`` and ``getAction``.
 - ``data.js``: In here, you export ``gameStateToModelInputConverter`` and a ``DATA_SHAPE`` that you will need in ``model.js``.
 - ``model.js``: In here, you export ``buildModel`` and a ``modelName``.
 It will contain the definition of your neural network.

 Note that you can organize the code how you want it.
 The only important part are the expected exports stated earlier.

 ## The Data And The Training Loop
-The provided data consists of 6 thousand games generated by a very good bot.
+The provided data consists of 6,000 games generated by a very good bot.
 Each file contains an ordered list of game states and actions taken by each bot at that state.
-You will use the game state as your input, and the actions as your label.
+You will use the game state as your input, and the actions as your labels.

 Because each game contains 4 players, each game tick is in fact 4 sets of inputs and labels.
-You do not need to format the labels, but as you've read above, you will need to convert a game state into a neural network input.
+The starter abstracts the "labels" part for you.
+Your responsibility will be to convert the game state to an actual input for your neural network.

 The ``train.js`` script will run through all the files by batches.
 It will fit your model on each batch, save your model, and fit on the next batch.
 It is VERY long to train through all the files.
 You do not need to train through all the files and that is why the model is saved after each batch.